UB's North Campus, where most of the university's core academic

 State Center of Excellence in Bioinformatics and Life Sciences and

-the new 10-story Clinical and Translational Research Center
+the 10-story Clinical and Translational Research Center

 (CTRC)—built in partnership with Kaleida Health, the